77YQ77/scBIT/scRNA_embedding/README.md

 ## Introduction

+These codes are the first stage of the scBIT framework.
-These codes is used to learn representation for generated gene-gene interaction subgraph.
+The purpose of these codes is to learn the representation for the generated gene-gene interaction subgraph.

 ## Requirements